Fatah (multiple rocket launcher): Fatah-IV

-In September 2025, Pakistan announced its first "training launch" of the land-based surface-to-surface Fatah IV cruise missile.
-The miliary's Inter-Services Public Relations (ISPR) media wing described the test as "successful", saying that the test was witnessed by senior military officials as well as scientific teams involved in the missile's development.

-The indigenously-developed missile covered a reported range of 750 kilometers during the test, matching previously published range claims and is equipped with "advanced avionics and navigational aids," and it employs a terrain-hugging flight profile intended to reduce the risk of radar detection.
+In September 2025, Pakistan announced its first "training launch" of the land-based surface-to-surface Fatah-IV cruise missile.
+The army's media wing (ISPR) described the test as "successful", saying that the test was witnessed by senior military officials as well as scientific teams involved in the missile's development.
+The indigenously developed missile covered a reported range of 750 kilometres during the test, matching previously published range claims and is equipped with "advanced avionics and navigational aids," and it employs a terrain-hugging flight profile intended to reduce the risk of radar detection.
+It formed a major part of the arsenal of the Pakistan Army's then-newly established Army Rocket Force Command.